 If your flour tortillas are too hard and won’t bend, it could be from not rolling them thin enough, the pan not being hot enough (cast iron is best), or not storing them properly.
 I store mine in a zip top plastic bag (put them in while they are still warm) and then close it up and remove all the air.
-Mine are always soft and every time I remove one, I close it back up, air removed each time.
+Mine are always soft and every time I remove one, I close the bag back up, air removed each time.
+I keep them refrigerated this way for as long as 10 days.

 Flour must be aerated before measuring because it often settles in the bag or container making it heavy and compact.
 (Aerating basically means fluffing it up) If you dip into flour without aerating, you will be getting too much flour and your dough will be too dry.
 To aerate flour you simply stir it around with a spoon before measuring.
 To measure, be sure to use a flat-topped dry measuring cup.
 You can see how I aerate flour in my Easy One Bowl Chocolate Cake video: http://www.jennycancook.com/recipes/easy-one-bowl-chocolate-cake/